All About Respect

 In 2017, York St John University and their partners York College, IDAS and Survive were successful in bidding for funding from HEFCE for the All About Respect project.
 The project was a collaboration between York St John University, York College, and local specialist charities Independent Domestic Abuse Services (IDAS) and Survive who support survivors of rape and sexual abuse.
 It was designed to consider the recommendations of the Universities UK report ‘Changing the culture: Report of the Universities UK Taskforce examining violence against women, harassment and hate crime affecting university students’

-In 2019/2020 we are pleased to announce that we are developing the project further.
-With support of funding from the Police and Crime Commissioner, we will be rolling out the project across the city to deliver training and launch awareness raising materials on tackling sexual violence and harassment across the community.
+With the support of funding from the Police and Crime Commissioner, we will be rolling out the project across the city to deliver training and launch awareness raising materials on tackling sexual violence and harassment across the community.